Joint

 Emma Oldham

 Emma Oldham is an environmental campaigner, accomplished author and public speaker.
 As a councillor and cabinet member in local government, she leads the charge for transformative environmental policies and grassroots action.
-Her unwavering commitment to environmental causes has earned her national recognition, including the prestigious Women of the Future Award in the Community Spirit category
+Her unwavering commitment to environmental causes has earned her national recognition, including the prestigious Women of the Future Award in the Community Spirit category in 2023 and the ENDS Power List in 2024.

 Emma Oldham Read More »